lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 Church of God's second General Overseer, the church moved to undermine its association with the practice of serpent handling.
-As historian Mickey Crews has noted, Lee considered merging with the Assemblies of God and as a result downplayed the practice.cix In 1928, at the church's Twenty-Third General Assembly, leaders refused to make handling a test for fellowship, although the assembly did not officially ban the practice.cx Shortly before the Twenty-Third General Assembly's clarification regarding handling, S. J. Heath published an article in *Evangel* that indicated a clear transition in the church's collective interpretation of the sign.
-He took exception with serpent handlers because they were "using the Church of God as a medium to advertise snake shows."cxi This, wrote Heath, "is absurd and ridiculous" because "many have gone into rank fanaticism, and false teaching, bringing reproach on the Church [of God], and disgust to intelligent people."cxii The evocation of advertising alluded to the established theme that the body is a signboard for various Godly or un-Godly messages.
+As historian Mickey Crews has noted, Lee considered merging with the Assemblies of God and as a result downplayed the practice. [^109] In 1928, at the church's Twenty-Third General Assembly, leaders refused to make handling a test for fellowship, although the assembly did not officially ban the practice. [^110] Shortly before the Twenty-Third General Assembly's clarification regarding handling, S. J. Heath published an article in *Evangel* that indicated a clear transition in the church's collective interpretation of the sign.
+He took exception with serpent handlers because they were "using the Church of God as a medium to advertise snake shows." [^111] This, wrote Heath, "is absurd and ridiculous" because "many have gone into rank fanaticism, and false teaching, bringing reproach on the Church [of God], and disgust to intelligent people." [^112] The evocation of advertising alluded to the established theme that the body is a signboard for various Godly or un-Godly messages.
 If Ellis and Lemons had earlier paid lip service to the legitimacy of the sign, Heath, in contrast, now openly condemned snake handling.
 In the end, all three critics sought to change the entire symbolic framework for understanding the sign by shifting it from the religious to the secular realm.
 In this way, they read pride, showmanship, and illegality written on the bodies of snake handlers.
 This symbolic shift marked the beginning of the end of the practice's association with the Church of God.

 The new focus on pride and showmanship brought the Church of God in line with other major denominations such as the Assemblies of God.
 If, as